ryan-mcclue/musings/workflow.md

 interactive rebase to perform squashing on most recent **merge conflict resolution**: `git mergetool`

+Files from templates are developed on each project, thereby iteratively improving

 TODO: doesn't asynchronous programming just make things harder to debug? is performance of say linux io_uring any better than synchronous?

 TODO(Ryan): Investigate useful POSIX C functions, e.g. nftw() (netfw.h), getaddrinfo() (netdb.h)
 Also, some require the definition of cryptic macros to be included

-TODO: aaron codes (leetcode walkthroughs)
+TODO: aaron codes, code yao (leetcode walkthroughs)

 TODO: way to reduce transparency of active window dynamically?